hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/README.md

 Prior knowledge:

-- Javascript syntax
+- ✅ Javascript syntax
-- Hedera network core concepts
+- ✅ Hedera network core concepts

 System setup:

-- `git` installed
+- ✅ `git` installed
 	- Minimum version: 2.37
 	- [Install Git (Github)](https://github.com/git-guides/install-git)
-- NodeJs + `npm` installed
+- ✅ NodeJs + `npm` installed
 	- Minimum version of NodeJs: 18
+	- Minimum version of `npm`: 9.5
 	- Recommended for Linux & Mac: [`nvm`](https://github.com/nvm-sh/nvm)
 	- Recommended for Windows: [`nvm-windows`](https://github.com/coreybutler/nvm-windows)
-- POSIX-compliant shell
+- ✅ POSIX-compliant shell
 	- For Linux & Mac: The shell that ships with the operating system will work.
 Either `bash` or `zsh` will work.
 	- For Windows: The shell that ships with the operating system (`cmd.exe`, `powershell.exe`) will *not* work.
 Recommended alternatives: WSL/2, or git-bash which ships with git-for-windows.
-- Internet connection
+- ✅ Internet connection

-Optional system setup:

-- `jq`
+- ✅ Optionally, `jq`
 	- For Linux: Use OS package manager
 	- For Mac: `brew install jq`
 	- For Windows: Install `.exe` file manually: [JQ releases (Github)](https://github.com/jqlang/jq/releases)